MBA/MA in International Relations

 The MBA and MA in International Relations degree allows students to complement their business education with the study of the role of ideas, interests, and power in shaping international relations.

 Students take theoretical and interdisciplinary courses in international relations and write a master’s thesis tailored to fit their specific interests and career goals.
-This program requires the successful completion of 24 courses, a foreign language reading examination, and an integrated master’s thesis.
+This program requires the successful completion of 24 courses and an integrated master’s thesis.

 Business School Course Requirements